kylejramstad/garage-pi-v2.0/README.md

 - [x] Add "open" or "close" to logs
 - [x] Add setting to delete logs
 - [x] Add "open" or "close" to logs
+- [x] Add instructions on how to change SSL/TLS Cert to match the user's IP address
 - [ ] Add PWA components for iOS compatibility
 - [ ] Allow for multiple garage door openers
+- [ ] Reduce build time below 1 hour
+- [ ] Timer to close garage if left open too long (allow user to set time)
+- [ ] Only allow admin user to delete other users (first user is considered admin)
+- [x] Show users how many logs they currently keep
+- [ ] Add notifications via ifttt webhooks (auto close)
-- [ ] Add instructions on how to change SSL/TLS Cert to match the user's IP address
+- [ ] Allow user to disable voice assistant
-- [ ] Reduce build time
+- [ ] Create new certificates and keys automatically if installed from repository

 ## Acknowledgements
 * Original Garage-Pi Created by Tyler Jones at Howchoo.com and on Github